 - Electric smart meters

-The IoT expertise of our developers allows us to discuss all of the above aspects in detail.
+Our developers' IoT development services expertise allows us to discuss all of the above aspects in detail.
 We prepared a 5-steps demo on how to create a Bluetooth Mesh network of smoke detectors and therefore reimagine the safety measures of your building.
 Continue reading to learn more.

 Bluetooth mesh is a networking protocol based on Bluetooth Low Energy.
 As if in a spider’s web, Bluetooth mesh follows the rules of many-to-many communication.
 This networking protocol does not require a central hub.
 The devices are all interconnected (or at least many of them with many others).
 But let us first have a look at what makes a device a node.